lexcraw4d/lexcraw4d/README.md

 - 😄 Pronouns: Her/She

 - 👩‍🎓 Education: I have my Master of Arts in Teaching, B.S.
 Business Administration/Management, Associates in Pharmacy Technology, and most importantly Full-Stack Web Development Certification from the University of Texas.  🤘

+- ⚡ Fun facts: I have biked 100 miles in a day 🚴‍♀️.
+I've been skydiving.
+I love sports, especially college football, basketball, baseball, and golf.
+I love to travel and go camping.
+I have recently began practicing mindfulness and incorporating it in my daily routines.
+I love challenges and learning new things!

 Kind vibes!✌️